31st July 2016

 The letters SSRI are often associated with anti-depressants (the selective serotonin reuptake inhibitors, Prozac is a common example) – I use them here intentionally to emphasise that actions we take and choices we make also can have antidepressant effect.

-If you’d like to go deeper in looking at resilience tools we can use ourselves, or as practitioners pass on to those we work with, join me for the more in-depth seven module online Resilience Practitioner Training that starts on 8th Sept 2016 (with an early booking discount till August 5th).
+If you’d like to go deeper in looking at resilience tools we can use ourselves, or as practitioners pass on to those we work with, join me for the more in-depth seven module online Resilience Practitioner Training featuring recorded webinars, video and other resources, together with an interactive online resource.
+As the webinars are recorded (and edited into short videos for easier viewing) you can do this course at your own pace, starting at any time.

 Resilience specialist Chris Johnstone is director of CollegeOfWellbeing.com, an online training centre for resilience and wellbeing.
 With over three decades experience running courses in this field, he is one of the UK’s leading resilience trainers.